-Once we understand that electrons have properties as waves and that they enhance or cancel each other out, we can understand the idea of HOMO and LUMO.
+Once we understand that electrons have properties as waves and that they enhance or cancel each ‘s properties, we can understand the concept of HOMO and LUMO.

-First, let’s take the example of molecular hydrogen.
+First, let’s consider the example of the hydrogen molecule.
 A hydrogen atom has a single electron and an s-orbital.
 When two hydrogen atoms of the in-phase come close to each other, the two hydrogen atoms will overlap.
-In other words, the atoms join together to form a molecule.
+In other words, the atoms bond with each other to form a molecule.

 Atoms have protons.
 Therefore, atoms repel each other.
 However, since electrons have a negative charge, the presence of electrons between hydrogen atoms creates a stable state and allows them to form bonds with each other.
 The electrons help the hydrogen molecules to form bonds.

 This is a bonding orbital.
-The combination of orbitals that are in phase with each other creates a bonding orbital (HOMO).
+The bonding orbitals (HOMO) are created by combining orbitals that are in phase.
 The result is the creation of bonds between atoms.

 The Anti-Bonding Orbitals (LUMO) Have Nodes and High Energy

 The middle part where the wave does not exist is called a node.
 In the node, the probability of the existence of electrons is zero.
 Even if there are electrons in the orbitals, there is no electron density between the two hydrogen atoms.
-Therefore, it does not help the bond, but rather works to cleave the bond.
+Therefore, it does not help bond formation, but rather works to cleave the bond.
 This is called an anti-bonding orbital (LUMO).

-In contrast, the anti-bonding orbitals are higher in energy.
+In contrast, the anti-bonding orbitals have higher energy.
 The LUMO is a higher energy state than the s-orbital of the hydrogen atom.